Battle of Chengpu: Evaluation

-The Battle of Chengpu is one of the biggest battles of the Spring and Autumn period and the most detailed in the Zuo Zhuan.
+The Battle of Chengpu was one of the biggest battles of the Spring and Autumn period and the most detailed in the Zuo Zhuan.
 Nevertheless, the location of the battle remains obscure: two inconclusive possibilities are the vicinity of Chenliu, Henan and the southwest area of Juancheng County, Shandong.
-After returning to the north, Duke Wen was recognised by the King of Zhou as first among the feudal lords.
+After returning to the north, Duke Wen was recognized by the King of Zhou as first among the feudal lords.
 A multi-state conference at Jiantu in 631 BC headed by Duke Wen confirmed their support for the Zhou royal family and swore a covenant of alliance.
 The battle, however, was not effective in the long term in restricting the power of Chu.